<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3151120948505270&amp;ev=PageView&amp;noscript=1">

 Every outbound campaign will have a unique DID that will allow the customer to return the call if required.

-In simpler terms, it allows for each employee within an organization to have their unique phone number, enabling direct incoming calls to their desk phones, mobile devices, or VoIP endpoints.
+In simpler terms, it allows for each employee within an organisation to have their unique phone number, enabling direct incoming calls to their desk phones, mobile devices, or VoIP endpoints.

 What is a DID Number?